RasmussenLab/pimms/workflows/maxquant/README.md

 "-e {params.logdir} -o {params.logdir}" -n
 ```

-> Once you are sure, remote the dryrun flag `-n`.
+> Once you are sure, remove the dryrun flag `-n`.
 Dry runs do not necessarily have to be
 > sent to the queue.

 Alternatively invoked a profile defined from a [template](https://github.com/Snakemake-Profiles/pbs-torque).